horga83/h19term/h19-readme.txt

  ------------------------ end of file---------------------------

- soundpath    - The sound file for the terminal beep installpath  - Where h19term.py will look for it's data files, it
+ soundfile    - The sound file for the terminal beep

-                is set to /usr/local/share/h19term by default.
+ port         - The serial port to use baudrate     - Speed of the serial link xmodemport   - The serial port for xmodem transfers xmodembaudrate - The baud rate for xmodem

- port         - The serial port to use baudrate     - Speed of the serial link
+ autorunmode  - Transfer mode for xmodem

  preload      - Whether h19term will attempt to preload the font file font         - The font file to preload for the Linux console.